QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - trivia end/stop : Stop the ongoing trivia session.
 - ta : Guess on the current question.
 This doesn't give a reply until after the time runs out.

+Workshops
+Although not a chatgame, the workshop command use the same container as they do and as such cannot be used if a game is in progress.
+Similarly, no chat games can be started during a workshop.
+Do note that the config option about chat games does not apply to workshops.
+- workshop new [name] : Starts a new workshop session with [name] as the host.
+- workshop add [anything] : Adds [anything] to the current workshop team.
+There's no checking if [anything] exists, so that's up to the host.
+(Requires Host or @)
+- workshop remove [anything] : Removes [anything] if its in the team.
+Otherwise the same conditions as add.
+- workshop team : Displays the current workshop team.
+(Requires Host or @)
+- workshop clear : Deletes the workshop team.
+(Requires Host or @)
+- workshop end : Ends the workshop session, deleting the team as well.
+(Requires Host or @)

 Extended commands
 -----------------